Vaca Frita de Pollo

 - 02

-Shred the meat into fine strands.
+Shred the chicken into fine, long strands.

 - 03